Non-asymptotic entanglement distillation: Introduction

-Quantum entanglement is a striking feature of quantum mechanics and a key ingredient in many quantum information processing tasks, including teleportation \cite{Bennett1993}, superdense coding~\cite{Bennett1992}, and quantum cryptography \cite{Bennett1984,Ekert1991}.
-All these protocols necessarily rely on entanglement resources, especially the maximally entangled states.
-It is thus of great importance to develop \textit{entanglement distillation} protocols to transform less useful entangled states into more suitable ones such as maximally entangled states.
+Quantum entanglement is a striking feature of quantum mechanics and a key ingredient in many quantum information processing tasks~\cite{Horodecki2009a}, including teleportation~\cite{Bennett1993}, superdense coding~\cite{Bennett1992}, and quantum cryptography~\cite{Bennett1984,Bennett1992,Ekert1991}.
+All these protocols necessarily rely on entanglement resources.
+It is thus of great importance to transform less entangled states into more suitable ones such as maximally entangled states $\Psi_k$.
+This procedure is known as \textit{entanglement distillation } or \textit{entanglement concentration}~\cite{Bennett1996c}.

-In general, the task of entanglement distillation aims at obtaining maximally entangled states from less-entangled bipartite states shared between two parties (Alice and Bob) and it allows them to perform local operations and classical communication (LOCC).
-The concept of \textit{distillable entanglement} characterizes the rate at which one can asymptotically obtain maximally entangled states from a collection of identically and independently distributed (i.i.d) prepared entangled states by LOCC \cite{Bennett1996, Rains1999a}.
-Distillation from non-i.i.d prepared states has also been considered recently \cite{Waeldchen2015}.
-Distillable entanglement is a fundamental entanglement measure which captures the resource character of entanglement.
-Up to now, how to calculate distillable entanglement for general quantum states remains unknown and various approaches \cite{Vedral1998,Rains1999,Vidal2002,Rains2001,Horodecki2000a,Christandl2004,Leditzky2017,Wang2016} have been developed to approximate this important quantity.
+The task of entanglement distillation allows two parties (Alice and Bob) to perform a set of free operations $\O$, for example, local operations and classical communication (LOCC).
+The \textit{distillable entanglement} characterizes the optimal rate at which one can asymptotically obtain maximally entangled states from a collection of identically and independently distributed (i.i.d) prepared entangled states~\cite{Bennett1996, Rains1999a,Plenio2007}.
+The concise definition of distillable entanglement by the class of operation $\Omega$ can be given by

+Entanglement distillation from non-i.i.d prepared states has also been considered recently in~\cite{Waeldchen2015}.
+Distillable entanglement is a fundamental entanglement measure which captures the resource character of quantum entanglement.
+Up to now, it remains unknown how to compute the distillable entanglement for general quantum states and various approaches \cite{Popescu1997,Vedral1998,Rains1999,Vidal2002,Rains2001,Horodecki2000a,Christandl2004,Leditzky2017,Wang2016} have been developed to evaluate this important quantity.
+In particular, the Rains bound \cite{Rains2001} as well as the squashed entanglement~\cite{Christandl2004} are arguably the best general upper bounds while the hashing bound \cite{Devetak2005d} is the best lower bound for the distillable entanglement.